indeedeng/proctor/README.md

 ### GET /config/context

-Returns the configured context variables from the service configuration.
+Returns the configured context variables from the Pipet configuration.

 ### GET /config/identifiers

-Returns the identifiers from the service configuration.
+Returns the identifiers from the Pipet configuration.

 ## See Also